YubicoLabs/Microsoft.Net-Crypto-YubiKey/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-More information on how to use hardware modules and smart cards with Microsoft .NET is available at [Microsoft: How to Access Hardware Encryption Devices](https://docs.microsoft.com/en-us/dotnet/standard/security/how-to-access-hardware-encryption-devices).
+More information on how to use hardware modules and smart cards with Microsoft .NET is available at Microsoft's web: [How to Access Hardware Encryption Devices](https://docs.microsoft.com/en-us/dotnet/standard/security/how-to-access-hardware-encryption-devices).

 <p align="right">(<a href="#top">back to top</a>)</p>